 Program Description

-TennCare CHOICES is a Medicaid program for elderly and / or disabled Tennessee residents that require the level of care typically provided in a nursing home or who are “at risk” of moving into a nursing home.
-While CHOICES does cover nursing home care, more interesting to most families is the care offered outside of nursing homes.
+TennCare CHOICES is a Medicaid program for elderly and / or disabled Tennessee residents who require the level of care typically provided in a nursing home or who are at risk of moving into a nursing home.
 Participants can receive care and support services either in their home, the home of a caregiver or family member, in an adult foster care home, or in an assisted living community.
 A wide range of personal care assistance and support services are covered, supporting both the person in need of assistance, as well as the primary caregivers of those who remain living in the community.

 Under CHOICES, the adult children of aging parents can be paid to be caregivers.

-The word CHOICES in the program’s name stems from the fact that some of the services can be “consumer directed.”
-This means they are offered based on the Medicaid Cash and Counseling model in which participants are provided with the flexibility and choice to self-select their care providers.
+The word “choices” in the program’s name stems from the fact that some of the services can be “consumer directed.”
+This means participants are provided the flexibility and choice to self-select their care providers.
 One option that is very popular for self-direction allows the care recipient to employ friends, neighbors and certain family members as caregivers.
 Spouses and legal guardians or individuals who have a Power of Attorney for the elder are not eligible to become paid caregivers through this program.

 Eligibility Guidelines